safetyh546/Web-Design-Challenge/README.md

 ## A "Data" page that:
 Displays a responsive table containing the data used in the visualizations.<br />
-The table must be a bootstrap table component.<br />
+The table is a bootstrap table component.<br />